-The large dispersion in unemployment rates is likely because of several factors, including the presence of asymmetric shocks and/or propagation mechanisms, the limited labor mobility within the euro area and the lack of a fiscal union that could act as a stabilizing risk-sharing device in the face of country-specific shocks.
-Factors of this sort are often viewed as making the euro area fall short of an optimal currency area.2 In that light, it is useful to contrast the evidence above with that of the states in the United States, another large currency union.
-Thus, in June 2013, when the U.S. national unemployment rate was 7.6 percent, the range of unemployment rates across U.S. states went from 3.1 percent in North Dakota and 3.9 percent in South Dakota to 9.6 percent.
+The large dispersion in unemployment rates is likely due to several factors, including the presence of asymmetric shocks and/or propagation mechanisms, the limited labor mobility within the euro area and the lack of a fiscal union that could act as a stabilizing risk-sharing device in the face of country-specific shocks.
+Factors of this sort are often viewed as making the euro area fall short of an optimal currency area.
+In that light, it is useful to contrast the evidence above with that of the states in the U.S., another large currency union.
+Thus, in June 2013, when the U.S. national unemployment rate was 7.6%, the range of unemployment rates across U.S. states went from 3.1% in North Dakota and 3.9% in South Dakota to 9.6% in Nevada and 9.2% in Illinois, with a standard deviation of 1.6%.
 The contrast with the euro area is indeed stark, as reflected in the histogram in Figure 2.

-2Mundell (1961) and Kenen (1969) were among the first to emphasize the importance of those factors in order to determine whether the costs of a currency union (associated to the lack of a country-specific monetary policy) would more than offset the benefits (associated with greater trade and financial integration).
+&lt;sup>3 Mundell (1961) and Kenen (1969) were among the first to emphasize the importance of those factors in order to determine whether the costs of a currency union (associated to the lack of a country specific monetary policy) would more than offset the benefits (associated with greater trade and financial integration).